 Why do men seek help?

 Men often experience the same issues as women (e.g. depression, anger, eating disorders, self-harm), but the way they deal with these issues can be very different than women.
-For instance, men may drink excessively, take drugs, work excessively or use sexually explicit material such as internet pornography in order to cope.
+For instance, men may work excessively or indulge in risk-taking behaviours and unhelpful habits.